 This procedure describes the steps a manager should take when considering disciplinary action for an employee.
 Managers are responsible for ensuring that discipline is not arbitrary, capricious, unreasonable, or discriminatory and is imposed within a reasonable framework.
-Assistance is available to all administrators through Human Resources and the Employee Relations consultant.
+Assistance is available to all administrators through Human Resources.

 Managers are responsible for ensuring that discipline is not arbitrary, capricious, unreasonable, or discriminatory and is imposed within the following framework: